Ercanar/bachelor-thesis/Thesis.typ

 #set heading(numbering: "1.1")

+// TODO SAßIFIZIEREN!!!

 = Preface
-In this study the Monash simple climate model will be investigated.
+In this thesis, the Monash simple climate model will be examined.
-Specifically, its ability to simulate arctic amplification will be tested.
+A feedback separation will be done with the PRP method to obtain the partial temperature contributions of the feedback mechanisms.
+A spatial analysis of these values will then be done to investigate how well the model simulates arctic amplification.
-Furthermore, a feedback separation will be done.
+Furthermore, an analysis of synergy between the different feedbacks will be done.
-The findings will be compared to values of bigger, more complex models.
+Lastly, the shortcomings of the model will be analyzed and possible improvements are presented.

+= Introduction
+== Climate system and climate sensitivity
+The Earth's climate system is an interconnected ensemble of the five subsystems: atmosphere, hydrosphere, cryosphere, lithosphere and biosphere.
+They all influence each other and their whole state is characterized as the climate system.
+To quantify the complex reaction of the climate system to relevant scenarios, e.g. the warming induced by man-made climate change, the term "climate sensitivity" was created.
+Climate sensitivity is the change in surface temperature of the earth when a doubling of the $"CO"_2$ is introduced and a new steady state is reached.
+To better understand the response of the climate system, research turned to simulating increasingly complex climate models.

+== Climate models
+The most simple climate model is a zero dimensional energy balance model.
+It only considers shortwave radiation from the sun hitting the earth, and the earth emitting black body radiation back out.
+Additions to such a model could entail a spatial difference of the surface temperature, an atmosphere, oceans etc.

+Eventually the models got more and more complex alongside the innovation of computational technology, culminating in the highly complex earth system models (ESMs) of today.

+One of the main purposes of climate models is to investigate what the value of the climate sensitivity is.
+The first approximation of the value was done by Arrhenius in 1896 by only considering energy balance factors, estimating it to be 1.5 K @Arrhenius.

+=== IPCC
+The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.
+The objective of the IPCC is to provide governments with scientific information that they can use to develop climate policies.
+The IPCC does not conduct their own scientific research but rather compiles the information into assessment reports.
+This is done by experts volunteering their time to complete parts of these reports. @IPCC

+Since a lot of different models are parts of the reports, a better estimate for the climate sensitivity can be made.
+In the first assessment report of the IPCC the climate sensitivity is estimated to be between 1.5 K and 4.5 K @IPCC1992.

+In 2021, the sixth assessment report (AR6) was published.
+The best estimate of that report gave a climate sensitivity of 2.5 K to 4 K @IPCC_2023.

+#pagebreak()
-= The Monash simple climate model
+== The Monash simple climate model
 The Monash Simple Climate Model (MSCM) is based on the globally resolved energy balance (GREB) model.
 It was created by Dietmar Dommenget and Janine Flöter in 2011 and released alongside a paper in the journal "Climate Dynamics".
 This paper "Conceptual understanding of climate change with a globally resolved energy balance model" aimed to test how simple of a climate model one can use to still understand core concepts of climate change.
-They succeeded with that task, creating a model with severe limitations, which is still able to predict the temperature change that the IPCC model simulation results showed. @Dommenget2011
+They succeeded with that task, creating a model with severe limitations, which is still able to predict the temperature change that the IPCC model simulation results showed @Dommenget2011.

 In 2013 Dommenget created an interactive website of the model with the help of his colleagues.
 The website allows one to easily disassemble the climate into parts, leading to a good understanding of the processes.
-The data is pregenerated and not simulated directly, therefore making it impossible to use the website to conduct experiments other than those already on there.

-== Functionality
+=== Functionality
 The MSCM simulates several different processes of the climate and contains several feedbacks.
 These are: solar radiation, thermal radiation, a hydrological cycle, sensible heat, advection, diffusion, sea ice and a deep ocean.
 Furthermore, a heat flux correction is performed to more closely match more accurate models.
-The feedback mechanisms that are simulated include: temperature feedback, water vapor feedback and albedo feedback. @monash
+The feedback mechanisms that are simulated include: temperature feedback, water vapor feedback and albedo feedback @monash.

 The model has a temporal resolution of 12 hours, therefore rendering it unable to compute processes that occur on an hourly timescale.
 The spacial resolution is 3.75° x 3.75°, which is approximately 420km x 420km.
-A consequence being that rather local climate elements cannot be simulated accurately, if at all. @mscm-code
+A consequence being that rather local climate elements cannot be simulated accurately, if at all @mscm-code.

-The MSCM model has a one layer atmosphere, but applies a temperature flux correction to account for the weaknesses of the atmosphere model.
+The MSCM model has a one-layer atmosphere, but applies a temperature flux correction to account for the weaknesses of the atmosphere model.
-This is realized by the subroutine called "qflux_correction", which changes the infrared emissivity from one to approximately $epsilon = 0.8$.
+This is realized by the subroutine called `qflux_correction`, which changes the infrared emissivity from one to approximately $epsilon = 0.8$.
-The qflux corrections take topography into account and depend on humidity, CO2 and cloud cover.
+The qflux corrections take topography into account and depend on humidity, $"CO"_2$ and cloud cover.
 For further understanding of how the model works, I suggest using the open source code of the model.
 See @mscm-code.

-#pagebreak()
+#figure(
+  image("img/MSCM-sample.png", width: 89%),
+  caption: [The surface temperature map depicting the yearly mean temperature of an pre-industrial steady state.
+            The image clearly shows the temperature differences in latitudes, with -52°C in Antarctica and up to 32°C in the tropics.
+            The colder temperatures within high mountain ranges, e.g. Cordilleras and Himalayas, can also be seen.
+            The data used was the raw output of the model and was processed by a self-made Python script.]
+)

-= Theory
+= Theory and methodology
 In this section, the relevant processes and equations used in @results will be explained.

-== Climate sensitivity
-Climate sensitivity is the change in surface temperature of the earth when a doubling of the CO2 is introduced and a new steady state is reached.
-It includes all processes of the climate system like land surface, sea surface, ice, vegetation, ocean, atmosphere, clouds etc.
-Climate models aim to approximate that value by simulating the climate system with varying complexity.
-The first approximation of the value was done by Arrhenius in 1896 by only considering energy balance factors, estimating it to be 1.5K. @Arrhenius

-The Intergovernmental Panel on Climate Change (IPCC) compiled the results of numerous climate models in 2021 in their sixth assessment report.
-The best estimate of that report gave a climate sensitivity of 2.5K to 4K. @IPCC_2023

 == Feedbacks
 Feedbacks are processes whose reactions to a given state influence the state itself, leading to an altered state and therefore an altered reaction to that new state.
-This can lead to self-amplifying processes which also happened in the past (e.g. snowball earth).
+This can lead to self-amplifying processes which also happened in the past (e.g. Snowball Earth).

 === Feedback types and arctic amplification
+#figure(
+  image("img/7_10.png", width: 100%),
+  caption: ["Global mean climate feedbacks estimated in abrupt 4x$"CO"_2$ simulations
+            of 29 CMIP5 models (light blue) and 49 CMIP6 models (orange),
+            compared with those assessed in this Report (red).
+            The white line, black box and vertical line indicate the mean, 66% and 90% ranges, respectively." \ Image and caption directly from @IPCC_AR6.
+            ]
+)
 Climate feedbacks include, but are not limited to: Planck feedback, albedo feedback, cloud feedback, water vapor feedback and lapse rate feedback.
 These are the feedback mechanisms most commonly found within climate models.
 Additional feedbacks like vegetation feedbacks are not simulated in the MSCM and therefore not mentioned further.